Warning: When resetting the Nitrokey all information on the device get lost!

-Option 1, if the device is not fully blocked and if you remember the valid Admin PIN use Nitrokey App to unblock the Nitrokey.
-Your keys won't be lost:
+Option 1, if the device is not fully blocked and if you remember the valid Admin PIN use Nitrokey App to reset the Nitrokey.

-Open a terminal (on Windows: Press the Start button and enter "cmd") and start the Nitrokey App with "nitrokey-app --admin".
-Klick on the Nitrokey App's tray icon, select "Configuration" and "factory settings".
+Open a terminal (for example on Windows: press the Start button and enter "cmd") and start the Nitrokey App with "nitrokey-app --admin".
+Klick on the Nitrokey App's tray icon, select "Configure" and "Factory reset".

 Option 3, to reset a blocked device with GnuPG 2 and Windows:

 Option 4, to reset a blocked device with GnuPG 2 and Linux:

 Option 5, to reset a blocked device with GnuPG 2.1:

 Option 6, to reset a blocked device using OpenSC:

 Install OpenSC and execute "openpgp-tool --erase" in a terminal.